How to Survive School Without Killing Your Soul

 Welcome back to the Banana Booth Confessional.
 Your conscious is calling.
 The fruit is ripe.
 Please do not attempt to hang up.

 Welcome to the underworld of unpeeled potential, where the bananas that didn’t make it into the sculpture still haunt the cultural compost heap.
 They’ll still haunt the produce aisle of your subconscious.
-These were too strange, too symbolic, or too difficult to explain in 30-second soundbites.
+Too strange.
+Too symbolic.
+Too slippery for a 30-second soundbite.
 They’ve been fermenting in the back of the cultural fridge, whispering sweet post-colonial nightmares and dream-sequence philosophies.
 Peel responsibly.
 This is the glitter-stained backroom of the Banana Matrix. 🍌💊✨

 Forbidden Fruit